 Every effort will be taken to maintain confidentiality.
-Information about you may be stored electronically on a secure server, and paper notes will be kept in a key-locked filing cabinet at the University Hospitals Birmingham NHS Foundation Trust or at the Centre for Clinical Vaccinology and Tropical Medicine(CCVTM), University of Oxford.
+Information about you may be stored electronically on a secure server, and paper notes will be kept in a key-locked filing cabinet at NHS lothian or at the Centre for Clinical Vaccinology and Tropical Medicine (CCVTM), University of Oxford.
 Trial results will be published in a scientific journal but nothing that could identify you will be included in any report or publication.